Zou-Bo/MomentumED.jl/README.md

 ## Installation

-This project contains two packages: `EDCore` and `MomentumED`.
-Since they are not yet registered and `MomentumED` depends on the local version of `EDCore`, the installation process requires you to clone the repository first.
+This project contains two packages: `EDCore` and `MomentumED`. `MomentumED` depends on `EDCore`.
+One can simply clone the repository with the Landau level examples which will use the local version in the downloaded files.

 1.  **Clone the repository:**
     ```sh